Select Language:

 Vaping, E-Cigarettes, E-cigs – know the facts

-• Non‐smoking young people who use vapes are three times more likely as non‐vapers to start smoking tobacco and to become regular smokers (because Vapes have Nicotine in them).
+• Non‐smoking young people who use vapes are three times more likely as non‐vapers to start smoking and become regular smokers (because Vapes have Nicotine in them).

-• Many vape liquids contain nicotine, even when they claim not to.
+• Vape liquids contain nicotine, even when they claim not to.
 Nicotine is very addictive.

-• Our brain develops up until we are 25 years old so using nicotine while your mind is still developing can be harmful – causing poor mental health, headaches and sleep problems.
+• Our brain develops up until we are 25 years old so using nicotine while your body and mind is developing can be harmful – cause poor mental health, affect growth, headaches and sleep problems.

-• Vaping and cigarettes can both cause side effects of headaches, coughs, sore throats, dizziness, nausea.
-Both can be bad for injuring your lungs.
-Like cigarettes vapes can cause bad breath, ulcers, soreness and a dry mouth which may lead to tooth decay.
+• Vaping and cigarettes can cause side effects – headaches, coughs, sore throats, dizziness, nausea.
+Also cause bad breath, ulcers, soreness and a dry mouth which may lead to tooth decay.

 Things to be aware of…